nachocodoner/nachocodoner/README.md

 I'm Nacho Codoñer.

-💻 I'm a **software engineer** passionate about building powerful **multiplatform apps** using **web technologies only**, centered around **JavaScript**.
+💻 I'm a **software engineer** passionate about building **multiplatform apps** using **web technologies only**, centered around **JavaScript**.
 I work across the full stack: frontend, backend, testing, and infrastructure.
 I'm particularly _obsessed with the Meteor framework_, for its simplicity, power, and the passionate community of developers behind it.

 🚀 I'm currently helping **modernize the Meteor framework** so that any professional or company can rely on it for modern multiplatform development.
 To support that, I **contribute part-time to the Meteor core team**, and also independently as an enthusiastic hobbyist.